 2) TikTok Brand Takeover Ads

-When you open your TikTok app, and an ad is immediately displayed, that’s a Brand Takeover Ad.
+When you open your TikTok app, an ad is immediately displayed.
+That’s a Brand Takeover Ad.

-This type of ad usually displays a full-screen video targeted to a predefined audience and can also be displayed on the For You page as a static image, GIF or video.
+This ad usually displays a full-screen video targeted to a predefined audience.
+It can also be displayed on the For You page as a static image, GIF, or video.

 They can link to a landing page or a Hashtag Challenge (source).

-If you want to increase brand awareness and aim to generate direct sales (more relevant for e-commerce, and not the case for large products, such as properties), this is the ad you want to go with.
+Suppose you want to increase brand awareness and generate direct sales (more relevant for e-commerce, and not the case for large products, such as properties).
+In that case, this is the ad you want to go with.

 Costs for TikTok Brand Takeover Ads

 Prices for the Brand Takeover Ads period range between $50,000 and $100,000 per day.

 This might be an option if you are a larger real estate company with a much higher advertising budget (source).

 This type of ad is similar to Brand Takeover ads.